DataScienceINT/knowledge-sharing/conferences/PyData Amsterdam 2024/PyDataAms2024.md

 More of a personal tale than really technical, on tips to contribute to OS projects.
 A good starting point is documentation.
-Narwhals: Python library that buuld a compatibility layer so that your dataframes are library-agnostic.
+[Narwhals](https://pypi.org/project/narwhals/): Python library that build a compatibility layer so that your dataframes are library-agnostic.

 ### GenAI Beyond Chat with RAG, Knowledge Graphs and Python - Martin O'Hanlon